helmutkemper/webassembly/examples/canvas/createPattern/readme.md

 ### English:

-This example shows how to use clearRect on cavas element.
+This example shows how to use createPattern on cavas element.

 ### Português:

-Este exemplo mostra como usar clearRect no elemnto canvas.
+Este exemplo mostra como usar createPattern no elemnto canvas.

 ### Makefile